JSH-Tech/HealthCare/README.md

 # HealthCare
 A project made at school after the second session for our second exam.
-It is web site made with htnl and css
+It is web site made with html and css